Having yourself physically and mentally ready can be just the start of good preparation for practice, a match, or tournament season.

-The other day I had a young player I train tell me they felt dizzy, I asked him when he ate last he said, 1.15pm, and it was 5.30pm.
+The other day I had a young player I train tell me they felt dizzy, I asked him when he ate last he said, at 1.15 pm, and it was 5.30 pm.
 His blood sugar levels were obviously low, I said to him you need to eat at least 1.5hrs before coming to training, he turned and looked at his mum and said, "mum you need to remember that!"
 His mum said ok, so what should he eat before coming.

 I said wait a moment, his 14, fit and able, he can prepare his snacks for tennis training.
 I told him he was responsible for that from now on, he was shocked, long term he will be thankful.

 He then asked me 'so what should I be preparing' and so his journey of preparation and responsibility began.
-If we are not teach young players to be prepared, organised and responsible then who will, definitively not themselves, they don’t know, how, what and when.
+If we are not teaching young players to be prepared, organized, and responsible then who will, definitively not themselves, they don’t know, how, what, and when.

-We will give you one piece of advice; if a young player has a chance of making it, they will need to get themselves organised and prepared, otherwise they will drop off.
+We will give you one piece of advice; if a young player has a chance of making it, they will need to get themselves organized and prepared, otherwise they will drop off.

-Don't do things for them, it is a key early indicator that young players have the passion in reaching their potential when they do what have to.
+Don't do things for them, it is a key early indicator that young players have the passion for reaching their potential when they do what has to.

-In our years of being specific tennis trainers (15 years), I have never seen a more professional, organised and prepared athlete than Lleyton Hewitt.
-It has helped him stay at the top of his game for over a decade, allowed him to conquer injuries and has given him the ability to be open to learn and make himself better .
+In our years of being specific tennis trainers (15 years), I have never seen a more professional, organized, and prepared athlete than Lleyton Hewitt.
+It has helped him stay at the top of his game for over a decade, allowed him to conquer injuries, and has given him the ability to be open to learn and make himself better.

 Below are some benchmarks or standards we believe young athletes (12 and above) should be following.